18017894/QRorDeqr/README.en.md

 #### Instructions

-1. Not to be reprinted
+1. Not to be reprinted.
-2. Strictly follow the license agreement
+2. Strictly follow the license agreement.

 #### Contribution